 The school's English Co-ordinator will take overall responsibility for ensuring effective planning and consistency of approach by teachers in accordance with the National Curriculum.
 Medium term planning is mapped out in units linked wherever possible to cornerstone topics.
-Short term weekly planning is carried out by individual teachers.
+This ensures coverage of Short term weekly planning is carried out by individual teachers.